theerfan/Q/README.md

 # Q

-## NOTE: This repository has not been properly updated in a good while, and some of my research and learning progress has been moved to private repositories for the time being.
+## NOTE: This repository has not been properly updated in a good while, and some of my research and learning progress has been moved to private repositories, so this repository acts an an archive for the time being.

 ## List of sections
 - [Online Courses](#online-courses)